GridOPTICS/FNCS-Tutorial/demo-large/README.md

 What you do with the output from this co-simulation is really up to you, the modeler.
 You could experiment by setting longer delays to our ns-3 model, or better yet create your own ns-3 model that is more complicated or uses a different network protocol.
-You could use a GridLAB-D model that has more houses or has greater market penetration.
+You could use a larger transmission model and attach additional GridLAB-D instances, or increase the number of houses in the GridLAB-D instances and adjust the inputs to the ns-3 model appropriately.